Homotopy theory with bornological coarse spaces: Motivic coarse spaces

 is cartesian in $\Spc$. \end{ddd}

 \begin{lem} There is a Grothendieck topology $\tau_{\chi}$ on $\BC$ such that the $\tau_{\chi}$-sheaves are exactly the presheaves which satisfy descent for complementary pairs. \end{lem}

 \begin{proof} We consider the largest Grothendieck topology $\tau_{\chi}$ on $\BC$ for which all the presheaves satisfying descent for complementary pairs are sheaves.
-The main non-trivial point is now to observe that the condition of descent for a complementary pair $(Z,\cY)$ on a bornological coarse space $X$ is equivalent to the condition of descent for the sieve generated by the covering family of $X$ consisting of $Z$ and the subsets $Y_{i}$ for all $i\in I$.
-By the definition of the Grothendieck topology of $\tau_{\chi}$ this sieve belongs to $\tau_{\chi}$.
-Therefore a $\tau_{\chi}$-sheaf satisfies descent for complementary pairs. \end{proof}
+The main non-trivial point is now to observe that the condition of descent for a complementary pair $(Z,\cY)$ on a bornological coarse space $X$ is equivalent to the condition of descent for the sieve generated by the covering family of $X$ consisting of $Z$ and the subsets $Y_{i}$ for all $i$ in $I$.
+By the definition of the Grothendieck topology $\tau_{\chi}$ this sieve belongs to $\tau_{\chi}$.
+Therefore a $\tau_{\chi}$-sheaf satisfies descent for complementary pairs.
+For more details we refer to \cite{Heiss:2019aa}. \end{proof}

 We let denote the full subcategory of $\tau_{\chi}$-sheaves.
 We have the usual sheafification adjunction

 \begin{lem} The Grothendieck topology $\tau_{\chi}$ on $\BC$ is subcanonical. \end{lem}